tempo-sim/TempoUnrealFestDemo/README.md

 import tempo.tempo_geographic as tg tg.set_time_of_day(hour=8)
 ```
-- Exit the Python interpreter
 - Try streaming camera images with the provided `CameraPreview.py` client:
 ```
 python <path_to_example_clients>/CameraPreview.py --name SpectatorCamera --type color
 ```
-- Try `depth` and `label` image `types` too
-- While the spectator is attached to a vehicle, you can also stream that vehicle's cameras (by `name`).
+Try `depth` and `label` image types too.
+You can stream any combination of cameras and image types simultaneously.
+While the spectator is attached to a vehicle, you can also stream that vehicle's cameras (by name).
 Every vehicle has 8 cameras, named:
 ```
 FollowCamera
 FrontCenterCamera